 What is the treatment for fibroids?

-If you have fibroids and have mild symptoms, Dr. Ashford might only suggest pain medication.
+If you have fibroids and have mild symptoms, we might only suggest pain medication.
 Over-the-counter anti-inflammatory drugs (like Advil or Motrin) or other painkillers (like Tylenol) can be used for mild pain.
 If pain becomes worse, a stronger painkiller may be prescribed.
 Other drugs used to treat fibroids are called "gonadotropin releasing hormone agonists" or GnRHa.
 These drugs can decrease the size of the fibroids.
 Sometimes they are used before surgery, to shrink the fibroids, making them easier to remove.
 Side effects can include hot flushes, depression, not being able to sleep, decreased sex drive, and joint pain.
 Anti-hormonal agents, such as a drug called mifepristone, also can stop or slow the growth of fibroids.
 It is important to know that these drugs only offer temporary relief from the symptoms of fibroids; once you stop the therapy, the fibroids often grow back.

 If you have fibroids with moderate or severe symptoms, surgery may be the best way to treat them.

 Myomectomy is a surgery to remove fibroids without taking out the healthy tissue of the uterus.
 There are many ways this surgery can be performed.
 It can be major surgery (with an abdominal incision) or minor surgery.
 The type, size, and location of the fibroids will determine what type of procedure will be done.
-Talk with Dr. Ashford about the different types of this surgery.
+Talk with us about the different types of surgery.
 One disadvantage of myomectomies is that fibroids often return in 25 to 30% of cases.